madeofpendletonwool/PinePods/README.md

  ### To be added after beta version

  - [ ] Allow local downloads to just download the mp3 files direct
- - [ ] Second bar can sometimes lag a bit.
-Need to optimize
+ - [ ] Optimize while podcast is playing
  - [ ] No retention on guest user.
 Once logged out it should delete everything
  - [ ] Page refreshing to handle adding and removing of things better
  - [ ] Find a better way to handle big lists.
 Opening podcasts with 1000+ episodes is chaos